OfficeDev/office-js-docs-pr/docs/word/word-add-ins-programming-overview.md

 ```

 You can use any web server technology to host your Word add-in, such as ASP.NET, NodeJS, or Python.
-Use your favorite client-side framework -- Ember, Backbone, Angular, React -- or stick with VanillaJS to develop your solution, and you can use services like Azure to [authenticate](../develop/overview-authn-authz.md) and host your application.
+Use your favorite client-side framework -- Ember, Backbone, Angular, React -- or stick with vanilla or plain JavaScript to develop your solution.
+You can also use services like Azure to [authenticate](../develop/overview-authn-authz.md) and host your application.

 The Word JavaScript APIs give your application access to the objects and metadata found in a Word document.
 You can use these APIs to create add-ins that target: